 Sophie’s Hill is named after Mark’s daughter Sophie, who loves catching yabbies and having bonfires on the farm.

 Christo’s Paddock vineyard is located on premium dirt, just off the Angas River, in the Langhorne Creek Wine Region.
 The vines were planted in 1989 into free-draining thick brown loamy sand over a red brown sandy clay loam, which are calcerous at depth.
 The vines receive minimal irrigation and naturally produce low yields of small berries and open bunches.

 Vine growth is in perfect balance, inputs are minimal and the Shiraz, Cabernet Sauvignon and Malbec fruit from these old vines is arguably some of the best from the region.
 The fruit is highly sought-after and we select a small proportion for our own premium Shiraz, Cabernet and Malbec.

-Christo’s Paddock is named after Mark’s five-year-old son Christo, who loves tractors and all things on wheels.
+Christo’s Paddock is named after Mark’s son Christo, who loves tractors and all things on wheels.

 Ace of Trumps is a tribute to my family’s race horse, which won the Adelaide Cup in 1874.

 This vineyard was planted in 2001 after extensive development, planning and site preparations, including detailed soil mapping to allow optimal varietal and clone selection, and vineyard layout.
 Nine hectares are planted with Shiraz and Cabernet Sauvignon, in Seaview, a sub-region of McLaren Vale.
 The vineyard is mostly south-facing, which helps to keep the micro climate relatively mild in summer and the fruit and vines protected from summer’s hot northerly winds.
 The vineyard is in outstanding condition, with remarkable uniformity across the property resulting in consistent low yields of icon quality fruit.